tvanderbruggen/SciCpp/doc/source/core.stats.mean.rst

               constexpr auto tmean(const Array &f, const std::array<T, 2> &limits, const std::array<bool, 2> &inclusive)

 Compute the arithmetic mean of an array, ignoring values outside the given `limits`.
-Use the optional paramter `inclusive` to specify whether the limits are included (by default they are included).
+Use the optional parameter `inclusive` to specify whether the limits are included (by default they are included).

 Example